MSc in Teacher Education

-The Oxford University Department of Education (OUDE) has been making a major contribution to the field of education for over 100 years and the department has a world class reputation for research, for teacher education and for its master's and doctoral programmes.
-OUDE combines international standing as a research-intensive department with the highest quality teaching.
+The Department of Education has been making a major contribution to the field of education for over 100 years and the department has a world class reputation for research, for teacher education and for its master's and doctoral programmes.
+The Department of Education combines international standing as a research-intensive department with the highest quality teaching.

-In the 2014 evaluation of research quality in UK universities, the Research Excellence Framework (REF), OUDE was the top-ranked Department of Education in the UK.
-The department has ESRC recognition for its graduate training, and its teacher training was rated ‘outstanding’ by the Office for Standards in Education (OfSTED) in its most recent inspection in 2011.
+In the 2021 evaluation of research quality in UK universities, the Research Excellence Framework (REF), Oxford University Department of Education had the highest overall percentage of research judged to be 4* (ie world-leading in terms of originality, significance and rigour) in Education in the UK.
+The department has ESRC recognition for its graduate training, and its teacher training was rated ‘outstanding’ by the Office for Standards in Education (OfSTED) in its most recent inspection in 2019.

 Research in the department is organised around three major themes:

-- Learning: Language, Cognition and Development
+- Language, Cognition and Development

-- Learning: Economy, Policy and Society
+- Policy, Economy, and Society

 Within each of these themes there are several research groups and centres.
 All staff and doctoral students belong to one or more of these research groups, each of which has its own seminar programme to which graduate students often contribute.
 In addition, the department as a whole sponsors regular seminars and public lectures which attract distinguished national and international speakers.